adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 *Note: having the latest iPhone with Javascript enabled made no difference.*

-**But, more commonly and most importantly is when browsers lack support for one or more APIs that your application tries to use (examples later).**
+But, more *commonly* and most *importantly*, is when browsers lack support for one or more APIs that your application tries to use (examples later).

 ## 3. Javascript does not degrade gracefully without developer intervention (unlike HTML and CSS).

 HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
 When unsupported, the input reverts to a standard text control and forgoes curved borders.
 No harm, no foul.

 When it comes to Javascript the same cannot be said.
-If the browser tries to execute code it can't handle, an error occurs, sometimes an irrevocable one.
-As an example try running the following in Internet Explorer 8.
+If the browser tries to execute code it can't handle, an error occurs &mdash; sometimes an irrevocable one.
+As an example, try running the following in IE8:

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {